 Quantified Objectives: Fourteen new units reserved for seniors on sites 15 and 16.
 Accessibility improvements for 10 lower-income units where greater rehabilitation needs have been identified, including the Vosti Park/Ramirez Park and Downtown/Veterans Park neighborhoods, as well as locations identified by the City's Code Enforcement Officer, which include the Soledad Mobile Park, Nielsen's Trailer Park, Barcelona State, and Buena Vista Park, and near the Chevron gas station on the 100 block of Front Street.
-Facilitate a Shared Housing Program that will connect at least 6 senior households with opportunities to share their homes with additional residents to help defray housing costs and to provide housing mobility options in desirable neighborhoods, including higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Facilitate a Shared Housing Program that will connect at least 6 senior households with opportunities to share their homes with additional residents to help defray housing costs and to provide housing mobility options in desirable neighborhoods, including higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area.